 The following groups or individuals may use the KSSC QIA in the following ways:

-- Service Coordinators may utilize the KSSC QIA independently to assess and track their own progress, identify professional learning goals/strategies, develop a professional portfolio highlighting areas of strength, and plan for their own ongoing professional development to support areas of need.
+- Service Coordinators may utilize the KSSC QIA, or the KSSC Self-Assessment Tool, independently in preparation for a joint discussion with a supervisor using the KSSC QIA, to assess and track their own progress, identify professional learning goals/strategies, develop a professional portfolio highlighting areas of strength, and plan fo their own ongoing professional development to support areas of need.

 - Service Coordinators and Supervisors can complete the KSSC QIA individually followed by a joint discussion to 1) review, compare and discuss findings, 2) celebrate strengths and gains, and 3) identify areas for growth and a plan for improvement.